What is my Ip address? How to know what is public and private IP addresses you are using?

 How can I check my Public IP address?

-From your local machine, you can not check the public IP address unless you have access to the router.
+You can not check the public IP address from your local machine unless you have access to the router.
 In that case, you can use this portal.
-At the start, you can see your public IP address along with other details.
+You can see your public IP address and other details at the start.

-Why do we need to know what is my public IP?
+Why do we need to know what my public IP is?

 What is my private IP address?

-For dynamic IP, there should be a DHCP server running over the LAN, mostly the router runs a DHCP server too.
-For static, the user configures it, using a graphical interface or command-line interface.
+There should be a DHCP server running over the LAN for dynamic IP.
+Mostly the router runs a DHCP server too.
+The user configures static using a graphical interface or command-line interface.

 TYPE="Ethernet"